Buying GuideLast Updated: May 28, 2026· 10 min read

 Need an HVAC pro?
 Get free quotes from trusted local HVAC contractors

-According to ENERGY STAR, replacing a central AC that is more than 10 years old with a high-efficiency model can cut cooling costs by 20 to 40 percent.
-Here is what that looks like in real dollars for a home spending $150 per month on cooling during a 5-month cooling season:
+ENERGY STAR estimates that replacing a central AC older than 10 years with a high-efficiency model can cut cooling costs 20 to 40 percent.
+Here is what that looks like for a home spending $150 a month on cooling over a 5-month cooling season ($750 per summer):

 Old System SEER New System SEER2 Annual Savings (est.) Payback Period (est.)